 From NKAA, Notable Kentucky African Americans Database (main entry)

 In 1913, Dr. White was named president of the Pharmaceutical Section of the National Medical Association.
-He had been a druggist in Lexington, KY, and came to Owensboro in 1901, where he operated his drug store for 24 years.
-White's Drug Store was located at 812 West 5th Street.
+He had been a druggist in Lexington, KY and came to Owensboro in 1901, where he operated his drug store, located at 812 West 5th Street, for 24 years.
 As a young man, John T. Clark, of the Urban League, had been a pharmacist during the summers at White's Drug Store.
 In 1925, Dr. White sold his pharmacy to Miley R. Coffield.

 By 1930, Dr. White and his wife lived in Louisville, KY at 2504 W. Madison Street.
 He owned a drugstore, and his wife Fannie was a school teacher [source: 1930 U.S. Federal Census].

 Dr. Randolf F. White died on January 1, 1943 [source: Kentucky Death Certificate].
 Arrangements were handled by the J. B. Cooper Funeral Home.
 Dr. White was buried in the Zachery Taylor National Cemetery.
 He was a veteran of the Spanish-American War.